Mother Sues Bertucci’s After Son Overdoses In Restaurant Bathroom

 The suit alleges an employee saw Gamble enter the bathroom at about 9:30 p.m. but no employees checked the bathroom before they locked up for the night.

-The suit says the employee entered the bathroom the next day and saw Gamble’s sneakers under the stall door, yet workers not alert authorities for several hours.
+The suit says the employee entered the bathroom the next day and saw Gamble’s sneakers under the stall door, yet workers did not alert authorities for several hours.

 Bertucci’s didn’t immediately respond to a call for comment.